 Dr. Kathleen Esquibel received the Oakley Smith Award in February of 2019.
 Dr. Esquibel achieved this honor during her internship at Southwest University of Naprapathic Medicine (SUNM).
 Oakley Smith was the founder of Naprapathy.
 This is a manual art of healing which requires hands-on manipulation of fascia (soft tissue) and is an alternative to the use of opioids.

 Kathleen grew up in Carlsbad, NM.
 Her favorite subjects in high school were AP Biology and Spanish.
 She says she “loved” her science classes and took all the science classes that were available to her, including AP Chemistry.

 Kathleen is the first recipient of the Oakley Smith Award and she says she is extremely honored to receive the award.
-Ms. Esquibel would like to open a small business working with patients on multiple levels, using Naprapathic treatments
+Ms. Esquibel would like to open a small business working with patients on multiple levels, using Naprapathic treatments, nutrition and training.

 Congratulations to Dr. Kathleen Esquibel for achieving this honor and becoming one of seventeen students who have graduated from Southwest University of Naprapathic Medicine.